Satzzyboi/ClarityFree/README.md

 Clarity Free

+Clarity free wont be released until like 3 days or sum so please be paitient :)

+if this repo gets 10 stars in 2 days ill give out 3 clarity premium keys!

 ![image](https://user-images.githubusercontent.com/99520006/174205219-0592e6f5-94b1-47a4-ab93-12e481008ddd.png)

 This is basically clarity except worse and open src so yall can see we are legit :)